Atlas975/Notes/MediaCoding/Convolution.md

 - A mathematical operation where a filter (kernel) is slid over an image, at each position, a new pixel value is calculated by `sum(overlapping pixel values * filter coefficients)`
 - This technique is fundamental for applying various [[Image_processing#Spatial domain|spatial]] transformations, like [[Smoothing_spatial_filtering|smoothing]], [[Sharpening_filter|sharpening]], or [[Edge_detection|edge detection]].
 ## Image padding
+- Involves adding extra pixels around the edge of an image.
+This is done to change the image size, maintain spatial dimensions after applying filters or kernels
-- Prevents information from the images edges from being lost, useful for allowing a deeper [[Convolutional_networks| CNN]]
+- Prevents information from the images edges from being lost, vital in a creating a deep [[Convolutional_networks| CNN]]

 ![[Pasted image 20220621141454.png|550|550]]

-##
+- Padding can be implemented in various ways, such as replicating border pixels, adding constant value pixels (like zeroes), or reflecting the image content near edges.
+### Same convolutions
-- The padding required to have the input size equal output size (also known as a same convolution) can be found using:
+- The padding required to have the output size equal to the input size, this can be found using:

 $$P=\frac{F-1}{2}$$

+### Valid convolutions
-- Convolutions without padding are known as valid convolutions
+- Convolutions performed when an image is given no padding
+- This results in an output image smaller than the input image